typhonjs-fvtt-demo/trl-demo-webcomponent/README.md

 or running a macro script with `Hooks.call('TRL.Demo.WCTest.Open');`

 A TinyMCE plugin to load and control the WC is available in `./src/config/plugin/Plugin.js`.
-It is automatically available when this module and can be dropped into an editor configuration object by using `typhonjs-wc` as the plugin name.
+It is automatically available when this module is loaded and can be dropped into a TinyMCE editor configuration object by using `typhonjs-wc` as the plugin name.
 Please see the video for a demo that shows usage with the new quest log.
 Alas, Foundry VTT by default currently sanitizes user content, so it is not possible to use web components in stock journal entries or the chat log.
 However, in the quest log TinyMCE is more fully controlled, so a demo is possible of how this WC works when integrated with TinyMCE.

 WC Usage:
 ```